thecoderanger5280/auction_2208/README.md

 Use TDD to update your classes to respond to the following interaction pattern.
 Some notes:
 - `unpopular_items` are those items which have no bids.
-- `potential_revenue` is the total possible sale price of the items (the items highest bid)
+- `potential_revenue` is the total possible sale price of all items (the item's highest bid)

 ```ruby
 pry(main)> require './lib/item'